ghi-electronics/Docs/hardware/legacy_products/gadgeteer/fez_cerberus.md

 * [FEZ Cerberus Schematics (add it)]()

 # Using the Gadgeteer software
-We discourage the use of NETMF and Gadgeteer software technologies on our products in favor for TinyCLR OS, [Read more](intro.html).
+We discourage the use of NETMF and Gadgeteer software technologies on our products in favor for TinyCLR OS.
+[Read more](intro.html) about the use of NETMF, Gadgeteer and TinyCLR OS.

 # Using TinyCLR OS
 If haven't yet, read about using .NET Gadgeteer devices [with TinyCLR OS](intro.html#with-tinyclr-os)